platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## Create a CNAME record for your domain name

-To start routing client traffic through your CDN, create a `CNAME` record for your domain name through your DNS provider.
+To start routing client traffic through your CDN, create `CNAME` records for your domain names through your DNS provider.
 For more information, see you DNS provider's official documentation.

 Note that `CNAME` records can't point to apex domains.